It's been a week since the last commits in the

 ELPA.
 And anybody can share

-their recipes very easily, with or without proposing them to me, even if I
+recipes very easily, with or without proposing them to me, even if I

 very much like to add some more in the official